 How to Care for Natural Leather

 Most of us don’t have the time and money to bring leather goods to specialty cleaning shops.
 Contrary to popular belief, it’s fairly easy to tackle everything yourself.
 Since frequent care is easy care, it’s important to follow these guidelines, especially with delicate or vintage articles.

 1. Remove Dirt & Grime

-Your bag, boots, and gloves absorb a lot of gross stuff throughout your daily routine.
-Use a clean, slightly damp microfiber towel to buff off grime every 2-3 wears.
+Your bag, boots, clothing, and gloves absorb a lot of gross stuff throughout your daily routine.
+Use a clean, slightly damp microfiber cloth to buff off grime every 2-3 wears.

 2. Condition Regularly